cjacker/opensource-toolchain-msp430/README.md

 # The MSP430 GNU Toolchain

-The sources and prebuilt release of MSP430 GCC can be downloaded from https://www.ti.com/tool/MSP430-GCC-OPENSOURCE#downloads
+The sources and prebuilt releases of MSP430 GCC can be downloaded from https://www.ti.com/tool/MSP430-GCC-OPENSOURCE#downloads, it includes binutils/gcc/gdb/newlib.

-Up to this tutorial written, the lastest version is '9.3.1.2' with released date '23 Jul 2021', you can download the sourcecodes or patchset to build the toolchain yourself using configuration options such as `./configure --prefix=/opt/msp430-gcc --target=msp430-elf`, it includes binutils/gcc/gdb/newlib.
+Up to this tutorial written, the lastest version is '9.3.1.2' with released date '23 Jul 2021', you can download the sourcecodes or patchset to build the toolchain yourself using configuration options such as `./configure --prefix=/opt/msp430-gcc --target=msp430-elf`.

 Here we directly use the prebuilt release since it is well supported officially.